selwynpolit/d9book/book/blocks.md

 2.  blockForm - creates the configuration form.

-3.  blockSubmit - store the configuration form values.
+3.  blockSubmit - to store the configuration form values.

 In this example, `defaultConfiguration()` returns a block_count of 5.